Honda VT500: VT500C Shadow

 The Shadow was offered world-wide from 1983 to 1986, though in a number of countries it was available through 1988.
-Riding on an Comcast's 18" front and 16" rear 5-spoke wheels with a 29-inch seat height, taller handle bars, and more forward-mounted foot controls this was the more popular cruiser alternative to the VT500 Euro & Ascot.
+Riding on an Comcast's 18" front and 16" rear 5-spoke wheels with a 29-inch (735 mm) seat height, taller handle bars, and more forward-mounted foot controls this was the more popular cruiser alternative to the VT500 Euro & Ascot.
 The Shadow's hardware was all chrome and clear-coated aluminum typical of the other Honda cruisers of the time (Magnas & Shadow 750/700) so the only black parts on the bike are the frame, swingarm, radiator shroud, and engine (engine side covers became clear-coated aluminum in 1985).

-For all VT500 Shadows the tank (3 gallons) was a large teardrop shape tapering to the single-piece seat with an exaggerated scoop & bump for the driver and passenger respectively.
+For all VT500 Shadows the tank (3 gallons (13.5 l)) was a large teardrop shape tapering to the single-piece seat with an exaggerated scoop & bump for the driver and passenger respectively.
 Behind the seat is a mild aluminum grab-bar that corrals the taillight above the fender and flows halfway down the rear cowl/fender, the cowl/fender is painted to match the other bodywork.
 The side covers are an uneven parallelogram shape to match the frame and seat's bottom edge.
 The right side cover also emulates the rectifier-regulator found on the left side, the side covers are typically chrome with a full decal over the raised center section.
 The exhaust was a completely chrome 2 into 2 system utilizing a resonator/power-chamber above the centerstand.